 - Your entire body switches its fuel supply to run mostly on fat, burning fat 24-7.
 When insulin levels become very low, fat burning can increase dramatically.
-It becomes easier to access your fat stores to burn off lower insulin level; hence faster weight loss, less hunger bouts, more energy, and alertness.
+It becomes easier to access your fat stores to burn off lower insulin levels; hence faster weight loss, fewer hunger bouts, more energy, and alertness.

 What do I eat on keto?

 Most diets require a lot of fruits, a lot of veggies, and a lot less red meats.
 But on keto, the body enters ketosis by eating healthy fats; the more avocado, for example, the better.
 Net carbs are key in ketosis and are easy to calculate with an app like Carb Manager.
 Or you can calculate on your own taking the carbs minus fiber.
 Start with some basics for your first grocery trip:

 - 0 net carbs: natural fats (butter, olive oil); fish and seafood; meat

 - 1 net carb: eggs (any style), cheese (avoid processed or shredded)